TR-ASHcoder/simple-music-bot-/README.md

 # notes:

-   if you're using replit then it wont work.
+   if you're using replit then it wont work, but [this](https://github.com/TR-ASHcoder/less-simple-music-bot) will

    to know how to set up ffmpeg watch this [video](https://youtube.com/clip/UgkxHdOvY_jg9NaRKHGw58nxRjAjrzOVExzA)